PeterShinners/comp/design/structure.md

 ## Overview

-Structures are the backbone of the Comp language.
+Structures are the backbone of Comp, everything is designed around creating and altering structures.
 Every function receives a structure as input and generates a new structure as output.
-Even simple values like booleans and numbers are automatically promoted into single-element structures when used in pipeline contexts.
+Even simple values like numbers promote to single-element structures when they enter pipelines, creating a unified data model that eliminates type juggling.

-Structures are immutable collections that can contain any mix of named and unnamed fields.
+Structures handle real-world data naturally, they work equally well as records, arrays, or hybrid collections.
 Field names can be simple tokens, complex strings, or even tag values.
+This flexibility means you can work with JSON APIs, database records, or internal computations using the same fundamental operations.

+The structure system embodies principles that eliminate data handling complexity.
+Immutability ensures predictable behavior—no surprising mutations.
+Unified representation means one data type handles arrays, records, and everything in between.
+Order preservation maintains structure while enabling both positional and named access.

-Fields are ordered and can be accessed by name or position.
-This unified approach means structures work equally well as records, arrays, or hybrid collections.
-Functions that operate on structures are detailed in [Functions and Blocks](function.md), while the pipeline processing of structures is covered in [Pipelines, Flow Control, and Failure Handling](pipeline.md).
+These principles create a structure system that handles real-world data elegantly without forcing artificial distinctions between arrays and objects.
+Functions that operate on structures are detailed in [Functions and Blocks](function.md), while pipeline processing is covered in [Pipelines, Flow Control, and Failure Handling](pipeline.md).
+For controlled mutation patterns, see [Store System](store.md).

 ## Structure Definition and Field Access

-Structures are created with `{}` braces containing field definitions.
-Fields can have explicit names or be positional (unnamed).
-Named fields use `=` for assignment, while unnamed fields are simply listed.
-The same field name can appear multiple times, with later definitions overriding earlier ones based on assignment strength.
+Structures are created with `{}` braces and handle field access intuitively.
+Named fields use `=` for assignment, unnamed fields are just listed.
+Field names are incredibly flexible—simple tokens, arbitrary strings, even expressions.
+The system accommodates whatever field naming convention your data source uses.

-Field names in structures are incredibly flexible.
-Arbitrary strings use double quotes for field names, and expressions use single quotes for computed field access.

 ```comp
 ; Various field types